qiskit-community/prototype-entanglement-forging/CONTRIBUTING.md

 ## Other ways of contributing
-Other than submitting new sourcecode, users can contribute in the following meaningful ways:
+Other than submitting new source code, users can contribute in the following meaningful ways:
  - __Reporting Bugs and Requesting Features__: Users are encouraged to use Github Issues for reporting issues are requesting features.
  - __Ask/Answer Questions and Discuss Entanglement Forging__: Users are encouraged to use Github Discussions for engaging with researchers, developers, and other users regarding this project.